TheRinzler65/NDS-Shop/Readme.md

 ## IMPORTANT !

 This is the official homebrew application of [Universal Updater](https://github.com/Universal-Team/Universal-Updater).
 I am currently examining their code to better understand how to create my own homebrew application while adhering to the [GPLv3](https://github.com/TheRinzler65/NDS-Shop/blob/main/LICENSE) that governs this code.
-My application will differ in several aspects, including the user interface, icons, etc. However, I plan to retain the store system based on JSON files, which means my application will be partially inspired by their work.
+My application will differ in several aspects, including the user interface, icons, etc. However, I plan to retain the store system based on JSON files, which means my application will be inspired by some of their features.

 **I want to clarify that I have no intention of appropriating their content.
 I have deep respect for their work and encourage you to do the same.
 If you use or modify their code, it is essential to:**